pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 In this scenario we see that if a 30 day quarantine is started when the hospital occupancy is close to capacity, the number of fatalities is about $38$% lower than if a 30 day quarantine was started when the hospital occupancy is very low.
 While the exact hospital occupancy threshold that minimizes the number of fatalities varies depending on the actual parameters (recovery time, $R_0$, etc.), *the optimal threshold is typically not attained when the number of infections (or the hospital occupancy) is very small.*

-Practically, the parameters involved can't be determined precisely enough compute the exact threshold at which a 30 day quarantine should be started so that the minimum in <a href='#fig1'>Figure 1</a> is attained.
+Practically, the parameters involved can't be determined precisely enough to compute the exact threshold at which a 30 day quarantine should be started so that the minimum in <a href='#fig1'>Figure 1</a> is attained.
 One can, however, still schedule the quarantine to reduce the total number of fatalities as follows: Wait until the hospitals are close to capacity (say $85$%).
 Impose a quarantine until hospital capacity frees up (say reaches $75$%).
 If the infection spikes to $85$% again (as it may), then repeat the above procedure.
-Using this strategy we won't apriori know the length of the quarantine -- however, we will always ensure the hospital capacity is not exceeded, and moreover such quarantines still reduce the number of fatalities significantly compared to a quarantine of the same length imposed when there are very few infected people.
+Using this strategy we won't a priori know the length of the quarantine -- however, we will always ensure the hospital capacity is not exceeded, and moreover such quarantines still reduce the number of fatalities significantly compared to a quarantine of the same length imposed when there are very few infected people.

 Finally we remark that if a "high risk" population can be successfully identified, then the total number of fatalities can be significantly reduced by selectively quarantining them.
 Indeed, if they are quarantined while the infection is spreading through the low risk population, very few of the high risk population contract the infection, and so very few of them die.
 After the infection has run its course amongst the low risk population, the quarantine on the high risk population is lifted and they are released back into the general population.
-At this point, however, the general population has herd immunity and are very few infected individuals.
+At this point, however, the general population has herd immunity and there are very few infected individuals.
 Thus the chance of individuals from the high risk population getting infected is very low, and there will be very few new infections amongst the high risk population.
 This leads to a greatly reduced mortality rate, and has been suggested by various sources (see for instance [CP20]).